gekkekoe/esphome-ecodan-hp/asgard/manual.md

-# Asgard PCB - User Manual
+# Asgard PCB - Technical Integration Manual

-Welcome to the manual for the Asgard PCB for Ecodan heatpumps.
-This board allows you to directly integrate your Mitsubishi Ecodan heat pump into Home Assistant via ESPHome, utilizing the CN105 port.

 > [!IMPORTANT]
-> **Warranty & Liability**
+> **Warranty & Liability (Component Level)**
-> While this hardware is professionally built, it is sold as a **Do-It-Yourself (DIY) component**.
+> This hardware is professionally manufactured but is classified as a **Do-It-Yourself (DIY) Sub-assembly**.
 >
-> * **Limited Warranty:** I provide a **1-year warranty** against manufacturing defects.
+> * **Module Warranty:** A **1-year warranty** covers manufacturing defects of the PCB itself.
-> * **Exclusions:** The warranty is **VOID** if failure is caused by user error, such as:
->   * Improper wiring (e.g. short circuits, high voltage on data pins).
->   * Physical modification or soldering by the user.
->   * Water damage or incorrect placement inside the heat pump.
->   * **Accidental damage (e.g. dropping the unit, cracking the 3D printed casing).**
-> * **Liability:** Installation is entirely at your own risk.
-The seller is **not responsible** for any damage to your heat pump, property, or consequential damages resulting from the use or installation of this interface.
+> * **Liability Limitation:** As the manufacturer of this sub-assembly, I have no control over the final installation environment.
+Installation is performed entirely at the user's risk.
+The seller is **not liable** for damage to the heat pump, property, or any consequential damages (e.g., loss of heating) resulting from the use or installation of this component.
+> * **System Integrity:** Integrating third-party hardware may void your Mitsubishi Electric manufacturer warranty.

+## Prerequisites for Installation
+To safely integrate this module, you should be familiar with:
+1. **Basic Electrical Safety:** Specifically working around 230V mains voltage.
+2. **ESD Protection:** Handling sensitive electronics without causing static damage.
+3. **ESPHome/Home Assistant:** Configuring and deploying YAML-based firmware.
 ---

 ## Compatibility